biof309/spring2019-solo-project-neoadj/vena/spring2019_neoadj_slides_mb.md

     plt.show()
    ![](/Users/mbruno2/Documents/rad_surg_seq.png)

-#Creating new variables to use in algorithm
+#Step 5: Creating new variables to use in algorithm

 First looking at the the unique codes for chemotherapy using the following function: